JonDRamer/Angular-PostgreSQL-Reddit-Clone/README.md

 ### Description

 ###### This Reddit Clone was my first ever Angular application.
 It is a full-stack CRUD application.
-I made this during the third quarter of my 6 month full-stack web development immersive program and I had one week window to complete this project.
+I made this during the third quarter of a 6 month full-stack web development immersive program and I had one week window to complete this project.

 ### Key Takeaways